awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 How to Use the PowerShell SAML Configuration Cmdlets
 ====================================================

-The |TWP| include two new cmdlets that provide SAML support.
+The |TWPALL| include two new cmdlets that provide SAML support.

 * :code:`Set-AWSSamlEndpoint` configures your AD FS endpoint, assigns a friendly name to the endpoint, and optionally describes the authentication type of the endpoint.